The dynamics of digits: Calculating pi with Galperin's billiards: Introduction

-It was realized that some numbers, referred to as {\em irrational}, cannot be written as a simple ratio of integer numbers and in this sense they are the most difficult to be calculated precisely.
-Probably, the most important and fascinating irrational numbers are $\sqrt{2}$, $\pi$, Euler's constant $e$ and golden ratio $\varphi$.
-Already in the antiquity there was a practical interest in representing some of those numbers explicitly~\cite{ArndtBook,Goyanes2007,BerggrenBook}.
-In a Babylonian clay tablet from second millennium BC, the first four digits of $\sqrt{2}$ are explicitly given in sexagesimal system as $1, 24, 51, 10$.
-In decimal system the error appears in the eighth digit as can be appreciated by comparing $1 + 24/60 +51/60^2+10/60^3 = 1.4142130$ with the proper value $1.4142135\dots$.
-Another irrational number, $\pi$, naturally appears when calculating the ratio between a circumference of a circle and its diameter~\cite{BeckmannBook}.
-In the Old Testament [1 Kings 7:23], the ratio between a circumference of a round vessel and its diameter is said to be equal to $3$.
-While in many practical situations, it is sufficient to use an approximate value, it was of fundamental interest to find a method of finding the next digits.
-Some other ancient estimations come from an Egyptian papyrus which implies $\pi = 256/81 = 3.160\dots$ and a Babylonian clay tablet leading to the value $25/8 = 3.125\dots$ .
-Archimedes calculated the upper bound as $22/7 = 3.1428\dots$.
 The fascination with the number $\pi$ makes scientists compete for the largest number of digits calculated.
-Simon Newcomb (1835-1909) is quoted for having said ``{\it Ten decimal places of $\pi$ are sufficient to give the circumference of the earth to a fraction of an inch, and thirty decimal places would give the circumference of the visible universe to a quantity imperceptible to the most powerful microscope}''.
+Simon Newcomb (1835-1909) is quoted for having said ``{\it Ten decimal places [of $\pi$] are sufficient to give the circumference of the earth to a fraction of an inch, and thirty decimals would give the circumference of the visible universe to a quantity imperceptible to the most powerful microscope}''\cite{Newcomb1881}.
 The current world record~\cite{Trueb2016} consists in calculating first 22,459,157,718,361 ($\pi^e$ trillion) digits.
-Such a task manifestly goes beyond any practical purpose but can be justified by the great attractiveness of the number $\pi$ itself.
-Apparently the distribution of digits is flat in different bases~\cite{Trueb2016} and it was tested that the sequence of $\pi$ digits makes a good random number generator which can be used for practical scientific and engineering computations~\cite{SHU-JU2005}.
-An alternative popular idea is that, in contrast, special information might be coded in digits of $\pi$~\cite{ShumikhinBook}, or even God's name as in the plot of ``Pi'' film from 1990.
-Recently, analogies between anomalies in the cosmic microwave background and patterns in the digits of $\pi$ were pointed out in ``Pi in the Sky'' article~\cite{Frolop2016}, which appeared on the 1st of April.
+Such a task manifestly goes beyond any practical purpose but can be justified by the universal attraction of the number $\pi$ itself.
+The distribution of digits is flat in different bases~\cite{Trueb2016} and it was tested that the sequence of $\pi$ digits makes a good random number generator which can be used for practical scientific and engineering computations~\cite{SHU-JU2005}.
+An alternative popular idea is that, in contrast, special information might be coded in the digits of $\pi$~\cite{ShumikhinBook}, or even God's name as in the plot of ``Pi'' film from 1990.
+Recently, analogies~between anomalies in the cosmic microwave background and patterns in the digits of $\pi$ were pointed out in ``Pi in the Sky'' article~\cite{Frolop2016}, which appeared on the 1st of April.

 While the number $\pi$ elegantly arises in a large variety of trigonometric relations, integrals, series, products, continued fractions, far fewer experimental methods are known of how to obtain its digits by performing measurements according to some procedure.
 A stochastic method, stemming from Comte de Buffon dates back to the eighteenth century and consists in dropping $N$ needles of length $l$ on parallel lines separated by length $L$ and experimentally determining the number of times $N_{cross}$ that those needles were crossing the lines.
 The number $\pi$ can be then approximated by $\pi \approx 2l\cdot N/(L N_{cross})$ with the error in its estimation proportional to $1/\sqrt{N}$.
 It means that in order to get the first $D$ digits right, one has to perform more than $100^{D}$ trials.
 This makes it extremely difficult to obtain the precise value in a real-world experiment although an equivalent computer experiment can be easily performed with modern computational power.